-To make Missouri the preferred location for national defense-related installations, missions, agencies and businesses, and the destination of choice for Service members and retirees.
+To make Missouri the preferred location for national defense investments and jobs, and the destination of choice for Service members and their families, and veterans.

-MMPEC’s mission is to provide leadership in the state’s efforts to preserve and enhance military installations, missions and agencies, to encourage the growth of defense businesses, and create a supportive environment for Service members and their families that includes opportunities for employment when they leave the military.
+MMPEC’s mission is to provide leadership in the state’s efforts to retain and enhance military installations, missions and agencies; to encourage the growth of defense businesses; and create a supportive environment for Service members and their families that includes opportunities for employment when they leave the military.

-- We value our responsibility as the state’s leader in making Missouri the best possible place for the U.S. Department of Defense and its Service, and other defense-related entities to carry on their work in defending our Nation.
+- We value our responsibility as the state’s leader in making Missouri the best possible place for the U.S. Department of Defense and defense-related entities to carry on their work in defending our Nation.

-- We value our role in ensuring that Missourians have good jobs because defense-related companies can prosper in our state.
+- We value our role in ensuring that Missourians have good jobs that are connected to defense-related companies and military installations, missions and defense agencies.